 Massachusetts Partial Hospitalization Programs For Addiction Treatment

 Partial hospitalization programs (PHP) are the most intensive form of outpatient treatment for drug and alcohol abuse.
-Partial hospitalization can serve as a transitional form of care in stepping down from an inpatient rehab program to outpatient treatment.
+Partial hospitalization can serve as a transitional form of care in stepping down from the inpatient rehab program at Spring Hill to outpatient treatment.

 Overcoming substance abuse and addiction is not a quick or easy process and may require treatment at multiple levels of behavioral health care.

 Partial hospitalization programs—also known as day treatment—is the most intensive form of non-residential care, followed by intensive outpatient treatment.

 While we don’t offer day treatment at Spring Hill, we can refer you to Northeast Addictions Treatment (NEATC) in Quincy, our sister-facility that offers all levels of outpatient care.

 Partial hospitalization programs (PHP) may be suitable for people who: